The Star Rover: Background

+Adaptations

 A silent film based on The Star Rover was released in 1920, starring Courtenay Foote, a well-known stage and screen actor of the time, as Dr. Hugh Standing.

 The 2005 movie The Jacket has a story credited to Marc Rocco and Tom Bleecker.
 Jack London is not mentioned.
 However, the director has said that the film is "loosely based on a true story that became a Jack London story."